tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/LessonPlan.md

 ### 5. Instructor Do: Intro to Foreign Keys (15 min) (Critical)

+In this activity, students will be introduced to the concept of foreign keys -- columns designated as matching links or relations to another table.

 **File:** [schema.sql](Activities/03-Ins_Foreign_Keys/Solved/schema.sql)

 Use the [slides on foreign keys](https://docs.google.com/presentation/d/1OEzlcnDFlgmu-elaaYmo_dPdQ00brOln9WEaE4t3NOE/edit#slide=id.g594fd95c34_0_199) to explain the concept of foreign keys and how they are used to connect tables: